Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Computational Results

-The similarity between the results in Table \ref{leastsq} for $N=4$ and $N=\infty$ is consistent with \cite{stolz2001} wherein it is reported that for all tested applications $N=3$ already gives acceptable results, and that choosing $N$ larger than $5$ does not improve the results significantly.
-The value $\alpha_0=0.20$ leads to $\eta\gg 1$ for every choice of $N$, which suggests systematic bias dominates the residual error when $\alpha_0$ is large.
-On the other hand, the value $\alpha_0=0.01$ leads to $\eta\ll 1$ for every choice of $N$ as does the value $\alpha=0.04$ for $N=4$ and $N=\infty$.
-In these cases, the systematic bias is negligible over a time period of more than $1000$ large eddy turnovers.
-We conclude the residual error behaves as if the model error were given by stochastic force.
-This is the main computational result that was referred to in the introduction of this paper.
+The similarity between the entries in Table~\ref{leastsq} for $d=4$ and $d=\infty$ is consistent with~\cite{stolz2001} wherein it is reported that for all tested applications $d=3$ already gives acceptable results, and that choosing $d$ larger than $5$ does not improve the results significantly.
+The value $\alpha_0=0.20$ leads to $\eta\gg 1$ for every choice of $d$, which suggests some sort of linearly growing bias dominates the residual error when $\alpha_0$ is large.
+When $\alpha_0=0.04$ and $d=0$ the time evolution of the residual error deviated slightly from the line $\sqrt{t_n}$ in Figure \ref{pravg}.
+For this choice of parameters Table \ref{leastsq} indicates that $\eta\approx 1.23$.
+This means that by the end of the computational run the linearly growing part of the residual error contributes more than 50 percent to the total error.
+While the exact balance between the two terms depends on $T$, it is interesting that the value of $\eta$ in the $d=0$ case differs from the $d=4$ and $d=\infty$ cases by a couple orders of magnitude when $\alpha_0=0.04$.
+While the value $\alpha_0=0.01$ leads to $\eta<1$ for every choice of $d$, it is again notable that $d=0$ leads to a larger $\eta$.
+We conclude by observing that $\eta\ll 1$ implies the linearly growing term intuitively identified as bias is negligible over a time period of more than $1000$ large-eddy turnovers and the residual error, though deterministic, behaves as if the model error were given by stochastic force.
+The next section provides additional analysis which clarifies this point and further characterizes the bias as well as the time and spatial correlations in the residual error.

-We end by following up on the observation that the time evolution of the residual error when $\alpha_0=0.04$ and $N=0$ deviated slightly from the line $\sqrt{t_n}$ in Figure \ref{pjavg}.
-For this choice of parameters Table \ref{leastsq} indicates that $\eta\approx 1.17$.
-This means that by the end of the computational run what appears to be systematic bias contributes more than 50 percent to the total residual error.
-Thus, the model error in the original LANS-alpha has significant bias when $\alpha_0=0.04$.